spryker/spryker-docs/docs/dg/dev/architecture/architectural-convention.md

   - `[DomainEntity]CollectionRequestTransfer` and `[DomainEntity]CollectionDeleteCriteriaTransfer` objects need to support transactional entity manipulation that's defaulted to true and documented in the facade function specification.
   - `[DomainEntity]CollectionRequestTransfer` should support bulk operations.
   - `[DomainEntity]CollectionDeleteCriteriaTransfer` should contain only arrays of attributes to filter the deletion of entities by.
-  - `[DomainEntity]CollectionDeleteCriteriaTransfer` need to use `IN` the operation to filter the deletion of entities.
+  - `[DomainEntity]CollectionDeleteCriteriaTransfer` needs to use the `IN` operation to filter the deletion of entities.
 Each item in the array of the filled attributes causes the deletion of one entity.
   - `[DomainEntity]CollectionDeleteCriteriaTransfer` attributes that support deleting need to be mentioned in facade specification.
   - `[DomainEntity]CollectionResponseTransfer` should contain a returned list of entities and an error list.
     - If the entity manipulation function operation is fully successful, the error list must be empty and the entity list must contain all entities that were manipulated.
     - If the entity manipulation function operation isn't successful, and the request is transactional, the error list must contain the error that caused the transaction rollback.
 The error must point out the entity that caused the rollback.
-The entities after the error must not be manipulated.The response entity list must reflect the state of the database after the rollback.
+The entities after the error must not be manipulated.
+The response entity list must reflect the state of the database after the rollback.
     - If the entity manipulation function operation isn't successful and the request isn't transactional, the error list must contain all errors.
 Each error must point out the related entity that caused that error.
 The response entity list must reflect the state of the database after the rollback.

 </details>

 #### Guidelines
 - The `Service` facade functionalities are commonly used to transform data, so CUD directives are usually not applicable.
-- Avoid Single-item-flow methods because they aren't scalable.
+- Avoid single-item-flow methods because they aren't scalable.

-<details><summary markdown='span'>Additional guidelines for project development</summary>
+<details><summary markdown='span'>For *project development*</summary>

 - You can use and further develop `Query Containers`; but we highly recommend transitioning toward the [Entity Manager](#entity-manager) and [Repository](#repository) pattern.